Celebrity Big Brother (British TV series): Channel 5 (2011–2018)

 After Richard Desmond bought Channel 5 in 2010, he said he was keen to acquire both Big Brother and Celebrity Big Brother.
 Meanwhile, Endemol had been granted permission to keep the Big Brother House at the Elstree TV Studios until 30 September 2013.
 On 2 April 2011, The Daily Star, a newspaper owned by Desmond's Northern & Shell company, reported that Big Brother would be returning on Channel 5 in August 2011 with a Celebrity edition, followed by a main edition in September.
 Four days later, Channel 5 formally confirmed that it had signed a £200 million two-year contract with Endemol to screen Big Brother from 18 August 2011.
 Big Brother 2 winner Brian Dowling was announced as the new host.
 McCall declined the offer to host, having said goodbye to the show in 2010.
 Celebrity Big Brother 8 officially launched on 18 August 2011, and was won by Paddy Doherty.
 Beginning with the ninth series in 2012, two editions of Celebrity Big Brother were aired annually.
 The first series premiered in January, while the second premiered in the summer, either preceding or following the conclusion of the civilian series.
 Following the eleventh series, it was confirmed that Dowling had been axed as the host of both Big Brother and Celebrity Big Brother.
-Emma Willis was later revealed to be the new host of the show, and hosted from the twelfth until the twenty-second and final series, before the cancellation of Big Brother and Celebrity Big Brother was announced on 14 September 2018.
+Emma Willis was later revealed to be the new host of the show, and hosted from the twelfth until the twenty-second series, before the cancellation of Big Brother and Celebrity Big Brother on Channel 5 was announced on 14 September 2018.

+ITV (2024–present)

+In August 2022, ITV announced that they were reviving Big Brother in 2023.
+However, it was not initially confirmed as to whether they were planning to revive Celebrity Big Brother alongside it.
+In October 2023, the twentieth civilian series launched on ITV2 presented by AJ Odudu and Will Best, and several reports of a revival of Celebrity Big Brother began to circulate.
+In November 2023, during a live eviction episode of the civilian series, it was announced that Celebrity Big Brother would return on ITV in March 2024, presented by Odudu and Best.
+Unlike the civilian series, which is broadcast on ITV2, the celebrity series will air exclusively on ITV1 and STV.
+The show's spin off series Celebrity Big Brother: Late & Live will air on ITV2, with the Celebrity Big Brother: Live Stream airing daily on ITVX.

+On 21 August 2025, ITV has announced that Celebrity Big Brother alongside the civilian series will move from ITV1 to ITV2 for its twenty-fifth celebrity series which is scheduled to air in 2026.